spacestation13/DMByExample/src/ops/bitflags.md

 For a closer look at the binary math behind this, check out tgstation's [article](https://tgstation13.org/wiki/Binary_flags).

 ## Activity

-Using the above code snippet as a base, try implementing the ability to toggle a flag easily.
+>Using the above code snippet as a base, try implementing the ability to toggle a flag easily.
-> Hint: What other binary operators are there?
+>>**Hint**: What other binary operators are there?